younos1986/ZeroReflection/ZeroReflection.Mapper/README.md

 - Attribute-based mapping configuration
 - Custom mapping profiles
 - Ignore properties with attributes
-- Source generator for high performance
+- Fast dispatcher for arrays/lists/single objects (if/else or switch jump-table)
+- Source-generated, reflection-free property and collection mapping

 ## Getting Started
 Add the NuGet package to your project: